tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 While [[binary search]] is extremely efficient for searching large amounts of data, it comes with a high price: the vector must be in [[sorted order]].
 The problem with sorting is that the fastest general-purpose sorting algorithms are slower than *linear* search.
 Thus sorting a vector and then calling [[binary search]] is usually slower than just calling [[linear search]].
 However, sorting the data once followed by *multiple* binary searches may be faster than lots of linear searches.

-> **Did you know that you can drive your car a mile without using a drop of gas?** Just start at the top of a mile-long hill and roll down.
+> **Did you know that you can drive your car a mile without using only a drop of gas?** Just start at the top of a mile-long hill and roll down.
 Of course, the hard part is getting your car up there in the first place!
 Binary search suffers from a similar problem.

 ## Why is Binary Search so Fast?